Multi-Factor Authentication

 2. Biometric logins

-Lastly, you have would have a token or key, physically available to you.
-Consider a key you use to unlock a door, or in the case of Information Technology, a code that appears on a hardware or software device that frequently changes.
-With this in mind, a popular approach used by many websites in implementing this technology is to send someone a text message when logging in; with a unique one-time passcode (OTP).
+The third factor involves having a token or key physically available to you.
+Think of a key you use to unlock a door or, in the realm of Information Technology, a code that frequently changes, appearing on a hardware or software device.
+One popular implementation of this technology is receiving a text message with a unique one-time passcode (OTP) when logging into a website.

-On your personnel accounts, such as those used for banking, do yourself a great favor and enable the enhanced security options available to you; at a minimum, these typically include 2FA (dual-factor authentication), which sends you an OTP via text message to use after logging into your online accounts.
+For personal accounts, particularly those used for banking, it is highly advisable to enable enhanced security options.
+At the very least, these options often include dual-factor authentication (2FA), which sends an OTP via text message for use after logging into your online accounts.

-For those with IT infrastructure and hardware, be sure to use 2FA authentication on any administrative accounts, while logging into servers or cloud-hosted services (e.g. Microsoft 365).
-Those in the IT space are targets for hackers and you need to take extra care.
+For individuals with IT infrastructure and hardware, it is crucial to utilize 2FA authentication for all administrative accounts.
+When logging into servers or cloud-hosted services like Microsoft 365, always employ 2FA.
+Those in the IT field are often targeted by hackers, necessitating extra precautions.